MRDarkOwl2K25/1TamilMV/README.md

 ### **Failed Posts Management**
 - Send `/retry_failed` to manage failed posts
 - Choose to retry all failed posts or clear the list

+### **Bot Restart**
+- Send `/restart` to restart the bot
+- A confirmation dialog will appear with Yes/No buttons
+- Click "Yes!" to confirm restart
+- The bot will restart and show restart timestamp

 ---